chungphuoc/galaxy_converter/README.md

 ## Usage

-### CLI
+### Input
-The gem provides a CLI interface.
-The program accepts as input a file containing several conversion notes:
+The gem provides a CLI interface accepting as input a file containing several conversion notes:
 ```txt
 # ~/notes.txt
 glob is I